 Then painted the trim too…

-Which brings us to present day.
+This brings us to present day.
 Below is a look at the green room as it is right now, along with our plans for finishing the space.

 This sofa was the one Joe had his heart set on!
 After months of waiting, it arrived last Friday and we are SO PLEASED with the scale, the clean lines, the rich color, and how comfortable it is to sit atop and relax.
 While I would prefer to have a more formal layout in this room, our family needs this type of space to be comfortable first and foremost in this phase of our lives.
 It feels good to find the right piece of furniture for the job—one we all love that still allows me to stretch my design muscles.